DragonLibrary/BookBlog/_posts/2021-08-07-is-it-reckless-to-change-style.md

 ![](../uploads/article7-originalcovers.jpg)

 Upon its release in 2010, Funke had two separate hardbacks released.
 One with Little Brown, featuring the Goyl-jade skin of Will, gazing back at the viewer from the mirror through which the curse resides; the other, from Chicken House, fixes golden-amber eyes upon the reader from the glimmer of marble-like skin, the expression seemingly that of prey both angered and panicked.
+Then yet another cover was created for the 2013 paperback editions following the release of its sequel *Fearless*.